How to calculate sell-through rate & improve it if it’s too low

 By taking these steps, you can improve your sell-through rate and increase your profits.

-Sell-through rate vs. inventory turnover
+STR vs. inventory turnover

 Inventory turnover is a measure of how often a company sells and replaces its inventory over a period of time.